hzy-ui/ROS_APF_CBF/README.md

 # ROS_APF_CBF

-### The source code for CBF parameters updated algorithm in control framework.
+### The source code for CBF parameters update algorithm in control framework.
 ###### The simulation is performed in Gazebo/ROS (Melodic) environment which runs in Linux (Ubuntu 18.04)

 ### launch